gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 ```

 To use transform feedback we have to tell WebGL which varyings we want written
 and in what order.
-We do that by calling `gl.transformFeedbacVaryings` before
+We do that by calling `gl.transformFeedbackVaryings` before
 linking the shader program.
 Because of this we are not going to use our helper
 to compile the shaders and link the program this time, just to make it clear
 what we have to do.